Goal-Oriented Real-Time Bayesian Inference for Linear Autonomous Dynamical Systems With Application to Digital Twins for Tsunami Early Warning: Numerical Example

-\paragraph{Phase 1 (offline).} In Phase~1, the adjoint PDEs of the acoustic-gravity wave equations \eq{adj-pde} must be solved repeatedly to precompute the p2o map ($\numdata = 49$ adjoint PDE solves) and the p2q map ($\numqoi = 16$ adjoint PDE solves).
-The discrete form of the equations is obtained by discretizing a weak variational formulation of the mixed acoustic-gravity wave problem with Galerkin finite elements in space and explicit 4th-order Runge--Kutta (RK4) time-stepping.
+In Phase~1, the adjoint PDEs of the acoustic--gravity wave equations \eq{adj-pde} must be solved repeatedly to precompute the p2o map ($\numdata = 49$ adjoint PDE solves) and the p2q map ($\numqoi = 16$ adjoint PDE solves).
+The discrete form of the equations is obtained by discretizing a weak variational formulation of the mixed acoustic--gravity wave problem with Galerkin finite elements in space and explicit 4th-order Runge--Kutta (RK4) time-stepping.
 The conforming finite element discretization employs third-order continuous ($H^1$-conforming) elements for the scalar-valued pressure unknown and second-order discontinuous ($L^2$-conforming) elements for the vector-valued velocity unknown (see \cite{henneking2025tsunami} for details).
 For the test configuration, this discretization leads to a total state dimension of $\numstate = 908\,627\,041$ and RK4 time-stepping with $5\,000$ time steps.
-The explicit finite element solver for the acoustic-gravity wave equations is implemented in MFEM \cite{anderson2021mfem}.
+The explicit finite element solver for the acoustic--gravity wave equations is implemented in MFEM \cite{anderson2021mfem}.
 The implementation is optimized using fast integration via partial assembly with tensor-product hexahedral elements, and it is scalable supporting both CPU and GPU-based computation.

 For this numerical example, the adjoint PDEs were solved on the \emph{Stampede3} supercomputer at the Texas Advanced Computing Center (TACC) using 32~SPR compute nodes with a total of $3\,584$~Sapphire Rapids cores (112 cores per node).\footnote{See \url{https://docs.tacc.utexas.edu/hpc/stampede3} for TACC's \emph{Stampede3} system configuration.} Each one of the 49 + 16 adjoint PDE solves computes and stores one column of the adjoint p2o and p2q map, respectively, each of the size of the parameter dimension ($\sim \!
 1.05$~GB), requiring total storage of 52~GB for the p2o map and 17~GB for the p2q map.
 The time per solve is approximately eight minutes, leading to a total Phase~1 compute time of $\sim \!
 6.5$~hours for the p2o map and $\sim \!
 2.1$~hours for the p2q map; however, all of these solves can be done simultaneously to accelerate the computation if needed.